Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 Note: Up to 9 mp arguments can be given when used with the event specified delay request (so, if no -e1/e2/e3 etc arguments are given, then more than 9 mp items are fine)

+wlconsumer-ConsFunc-002:  Altered WLConsumer to accept tokenServiceUrl, serviceDiscoveryUrl for testing sessionMgnt, it fixes tokenReissueRatio to 0.1 (10 seconds)

 wlconsumer-GenM-001:  Alters WLConsumer to send genericMsg on login, directory and market price streams.
 GenericMsg contains ElementList with one ElementEntry.